matrix-org/matrix-spec-proposals/drafts/cs-v2-http-api.rst

 GET parameters::

     limit: maximum number of events per room to return
     sort: fieldname, direction (e.g. "sender_id,asc"). // default: "timeline,asc". may appear multiple times.
+XXX: can this change after the initial request? should it be in the filter?
-    since: <chunk token> to request an incremental update (*not* pagination) since the specified chunk token We call this 'since' rather than 'from' because it's not for pagination,
+    since: <chunk token> to request an incremental update (*not* pagination) since the specified chunk token We call this 'since' rather than 'from' because it's not for pagination but a delta.
+        Typically the specified chunk token would be taken from the most recent eventStream request that completed for this filter
     backfill: true/false (default true): do we want to pull in state from federation if we have less than <limit> events available for a room?
     presence: true/false (default true): return presence info
     compact: boolean (default false): factor out common events.